Frequently Asked Questions

 You are excluded from participation in the Computer Sciences Fair Fund if you are:

-The deadline to submit a completed and signed Proof of Claim with the necessary documentation is September 11, 2017 (the “Claims Bar Date”).
-It must be received by this date.
+The deadline to submit a completed and signed Proof of Claim with the necessary documentation was September 11, 2017 (the “Claims Bar Date”).
+It must have been received by this date.

 The Fund Administrator will acknowledge receipt of your Claim Form by regular or electronic mail within 60 days receipt.
 Your claim is not deemed filed until you receive an acknowledgment postcard or e-mail.
 If you do not receive an acknowledgment postcard or e-mail within 45 days, please call the Fund Administrator toll free at 1-877-302-1075.

 Yes.
-If your Proof of Claim form is deficient, you will receive a Claim Deficiency Notice setting forth the reason why the claim is deficient and advising you of the opportunity to cure such deficiency.
+If your Proof of Claim form was deficient, you would have received a Claim Deficiency Notice setting forth the reason why the claim is deficient.
+Please note that the deadline to submit a claim form and/or documentation has passed.

 The Court has appointed Garden City Group, LLC to serve as the Fund Administrator.

-You can obtain a Distribution Plan Notice and Proof of Claim form by either downloading these documents from this website by clicking on the tabs to the left, or we can mail you these documents if you write to us at:
+Please note that the deadline to submit a claim form and/or documentation has passed.
+You can obtain a Distribution Plan Notice and Proof of Claim form by downloading these documents from this website by clicking on the tabs to the left.

 Additional information regarding the Computer Sciences Corporation Fair Fund can be found on this website.
 You can obtain additional information or request copies of forms and notices by calling the Computer Sciences Corporation Fair Fund’s toll-free hotline at 877-302-1075 in the United States, or by email at Questions@ComputerSciencesFairFund.com.